 Will your permanent residence permit expire soon?
 You can apply for a renewal.

 After having had a residence permit for a period of 5 years, you can apply for Dutch citizenship.
+Then, the same rules for EU/EEA nationals apply.

 Nowadays you can arrange many things yourself on government websites.
 With DigiD you log in to your personal account on government websites.
 Your DigiD consists of a username and password that you both choose yourself.
 Don't have a DigiD yet?
 Request this on www.digid.nl.